mayconbordin/streaminer/README.md

 `[21]` <a name="ref21"></a>Donnet, Benoit, Bruno Baynat, and Timur Friedman.
 "Retouched bloom filters: allowing networked applications to trade off selected false positives against false negatives."
 In Proceedings of the 2006 ACM CoNEXT conference, p.
 13. ACM, 2006.

 `[22]` <a name="ref22"></a>Bloom, Burton H. "Space/time trade-offs in hash coding with allowable errors."
 Communications of the ACM 13, no. 7 (1970): 422-426.

+`[23]` <a name="ref23"></a>Deng, Fan, and Davood Rafiei.
+"Approximately detecting duplicates for streaming data using stable bloom filters."
+Proceedings of the 2006 ACM SIGMOD international conference on Management of data.
+ACM, 2006.

+`[24]` <a name="ref24"></a>Dautrich Jr, Jonathan L., and Chinya V. Ravishankar.
+"Inferential time-decaying Bloom filters."
+Proceedings of the 16th International Conference on Extending Database Technology.
+ACM, 2013.